 Organisational History

 The Royal Navy establishes the Levant Schooner Flotilla as an innovative solution to the challenges following the German airborne assault on Crete in May 1941.
 This situation necessitates the evacuation of thousands of soldiers.
 This leads to the commandeering of caiques, traditional Greek fishing schooners, to rescue the stranded Allied soldiers.
-With Axis control over Crete and other Greek islands, the Royal Navy assigns half of these seized vessels to the Special Operations Executive (SOE) for engaging in unconventional warfare against the Axis.
+With Axis control over Crete and other Greek islands, the Royal Navy assigns half of these seized vessels to the Special Operations Executive for engaging in unconventional warfare against the Axis.
 These civilian boats now serve to maintain communication with British agents throughout the eastern Mediterranean and the Adriatic.

 The remainder of the adapted fishing fleet forms the Levant Schooner Flotilla, now tasked with conducting more overt and aggressive missions.
 This initiative is executed in conjunction with the special forces units of the British and Greek Army.
 The Levant Schooner Flotilla is instrumental in executing raids alongside the British Special Air Service, the Special Boat Squadron, the Long Range Desert Group and the Greek Sacred Company, as part of the Dodecanese Campaign.